Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/export-opml.markdown

      style="width: 60%;" />
 2. Scroll to the *Feeds* section and choose **Export Subscriptions**
 3. If you have multiple accounts, choose which account’s subscriptions will be exported
-4. Choose the location to save file
+4. Choose the location to save the file

-You can use this file for any app or service which allows you to import OPML-formatted subscription lists.
+You can use the exported file with any app or service that allows you to import OPML-formatted subscription lists.